Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection

-\textbf{Results.} \Cref{tab:result} shows the robust accuracy and rejection rate of different methods.
+\textbf{Comparison of Defenses.} \Cref{tab:result} shows the robust accuracy and rejection rate of different methods.
 We observe that either transduction or rejection can improve the performance, while combining both techniques leads to the best results.
 In particular, our defense outperforms existing transductive defenses such as RMC and DANN.
-It also outperforms the strongest existing baseline of 66.56\% robust accuracy on CIFAR-10~\cite{croce2020robustbench} (note that 66.56\% is for the classic setting without rejection and transduction).
-Finally, note that our defense passes the sanity check of~\cite{tramer2022detecting} (i.e. we do not exceed the theoretical upper bound on robust accuracy of 79\%), providing evidence that our evaluation is reliable.
-These results provide positive support for the benefit of combining transduction and rejection for robustness.
+Results for $l_2$ perturbations are given for $l_2$ in Appendix~\ref{app:attack-ablation}.
+See Table~\ref{tab:sota} for a comparison to the state-of-the-art.
+With a much smaller ResNet-20 architecture, TLDR outperforms the strongest existing baseline on CIFAR-10, and, with a WideResNet-28-10 architecture, we obtain an in robust accuracy; on CIFAR-100 of over 10\%, we obtain an improvement in robust accuracy of over 15\%.